natG78/BroadRate_hackathon/README.md

 - Flutter SDK: [Install Flutter](https://flutter.dev/docs/get-started/install)
 - Dart SDK: Included with Flutter

+### Running the App
+To run the app on an emulator or physical device, use the following command: flutter run

 ## Local Storage
 The app uses local storage to persist data, such as posts and usernames, ensuring that information remains available even after the app is closed and reopened.